ripl-org/sirad/README.md

 There is a single command line script included, `sirad`.

 `sirad` supports the following arguments:
-* `process` - convert raw data files into deidentified files.
+* `process` - split raw data files into data and PII files
-* `stage` - stage the processed data files into a local sqlite database.
-* `research` - create a research version of the database, with a unique anonymous identifier (sirad_id), with the staged tables.
+* `research` - create a versioned set of research files with a unique anonymous identifier

 ## Configuration